WV-design/Trinity-toolhead/README.md

 | printed 9mm belts | fully compatible |
 | sheet metal 9mm belts | fully compatible |
 | > 9mm belts | not supported |

+## Recommended parts:
+* 1x Fystec sherpa mini v3
+* ~~bad~~ dragon ace volcano
+* 2x Delta 3628
+* 1x Delta 2510
+### GT2 belts only, gt3 is thicker and needs more tension.
+I am not confident in the plastic holding up to that.

 ## Credits
 Thanks to: